 Heat Aging, Oven Aging exposure is performed in calibrated ovens on engineering polymers that may experience elevated temperature exposure in applications ranging from automotive to industrial.

 Oven aging is often used to accelerate the aging process.
-It is also a way of imitating conditions the specimen may be exposed to in the product lifetime.
+It is also a way of simulating conditions the specimen may be exposed to in the product lifetime.
 Standard testing can be performed on the aged samples and comparison can be made to non-aged samples.

 Sample size is dependent on the tests to be performed after the aging process.